 Best cheap gaming mouse in 2024

 The best cheap gaming mouse proves you don't have to break the bank to improve your gaming performance when playing the best PC games.
-And you won't have to sacrifice quality while saving money.
+You also won't have to sacrifice quality while saving money either, as these lower-priced mice can look and feel as good as any premium peripheral.

 For this list, we've set a maximum price of $50 for these gaming mice.
 Don't fret, as these devices all come from reputable manufacturers.
 You'll get your money's worth from these budget peripherals.

 Below, we've listed several cheap gaming mice to suit different tastes; be it RGB lighting features or an ergonomic grip.
-If money is less of an issue for you, don’t hesitate to browse our guide to buying the best gaming mouse overall.
+If money is less of an issue for you, don’t hesitate to browse our guide to buying the overall best gaming mouse.

 The quick list